michaelwangcode/learn-express/README.md

 ## Basic Routing

+A router is a JavaScript object that maps URLs to functions.
+The router calls a function based on the URL.

 The GET method requests data from a specific resource.

 Use the "get" method route to display information to a specific URL on localhost:3000.